LaxarJS/laxar/docs/manuals/creating_themes.md

 Of course, there are still some rough spots that need additional work:
 For example, the widget headers look much better using the original LaxarJS demo theme.

-Let's fix that using _widget-specific styles:_
+Let's fix that by _overriding widget styles_ from the theme:
-The widget styles use a _category/name_ directory structure, similar to that of the actual widgets.
+Within the theme directory, create a directory `widgets`.
+For each widget, add a directory named after the widget (specifically, the `name` property of the `widget.json`), and within it a `css` sub-folder.
-Here are some suggestions for a nicer look, to be put under `widgets/shop-demo`:
+Here are some suggestions for a nicer look, to be put under `application/themes/darkly.theme/widgets/`:

 * _article-browser-widget_: `article-browser-widget/css/article-browser-widget.css`